turangojayev/CarND-LaneLines-P1/README.md

 So far, so good.
 But there is still an open question.
 How does one actually detect the line?
 Obviously, we can see it directly in the grayscale images.
 The intensity of gray color varies over the picture and our eyes are able to spot the differences in intensities.
 Is there a way to explain it to computer as well?
- Math has answer to lots of questions!
+ Math has an answer to lots of questions!
 Difference of intensity between pixels is what we need and this is nothing else but derivative of intensity value with respect to pixels.
 Starting somewhere in black region in picture and crossing the white lines makes the gradient jump and we can consider it to spot the edges where these jumps happen.
 But instead of implementing it by ourselves, we just use the Canny edge detection